Criteria for Community Grants

 Community Grants are an opportunity to support new or expanding projects and programs that improve the community vitality of Grey and Bruce Counties.
 Applications from eligible community service organizations of up to $5,000 will be considered.

-Applicants must either have a registered charitable number or be sponsored by an organization that is a CRA qualified donee within Grey or Bruce County.
+• Be sponsored by an organization that is a CRA qualified donee within Grey or Bruce County

 Applicant's project must benefit local communities in one of the following categories: